bogdan-alov/DevOps-Minds-30-Jan/instana-monitoring/readme.md

 Jenkins Monitoring:
 https://docs.instana.io/ecosystem/jenkins/

-Node.js instrumentation
+Node.js instrumentation:
 https://docs.instana.io/ecosystem/node-js/
-Sometimes node.js can be a pain to instrument

 Mysql or other DBs require root user/pass credentials to the DB: https://docs.instana.io/ecosystem/mysql/

-To try Instana free:
+To try Instana for free:
 https://www.instana.com/apm-trial/

 If you have questions whether a technology is supported, please visit Instana documentation and search for it: